pearcej/cpp4python/_sources/IntroC++/introduction.rst

     -  Exception handling

 Please note that this book is a work in progress.
-We will continue to update and post new versions.
+Updates and new versions are likely to be forthcoming.